Accessible Exam Support—Examination Room

 - Students must follow Westfield State University’s Academic Honesty Policy concerning the administration of exams at the Banacos Center.
 Violations will be reported in accordance with the Academic Honesty Policy.

 Use of the exam room is limited to students with disabilities (permanent or temporary) who are registered with the Banacos Programs (Disability Services or Learning Disabilities Programs).
 If you are unsure whether a student is currently entitled to use the exam room, please contact the exam room staff.
 Often, a student may need to register with Disability Services or make sure their request is in for that semester.
 Please write to Disability Services if the student needs to do so.
-Please be sure to keep all communcations regarding taking exams out of the classroom private, even if the student starts a conversation in the hallway or classroom with others around, ask the student to make an appointment or if it is okay with them to have the conversation in the public space.
+Please be sure to keep all communications regarding taking exams out of the classroom private, even if the student starts a conversation in the hallway or classroom with others around, ask the student to make an appointment or if it is okay with them to have the conversation in the public space.

-Faculty: Transmittance of exams
+Transmittance of Exams

 - Arrangements for all quizzes and examinations should be confirmed with the exam room staff at least 24 hours in advance.